 - Shredded coconut is easy to find in a fair trade variety, thanks to Camino!
 They make a great shredded coconut that’s unsweetened, fair trade and organic!

-- Coconut oil is a nice addition to this recipe, as it’s got the extra coconut flavour!
-I recommend Pakka coconut oil, as it’s fair trade and organic.
+- Virgin coconut oil is a nice addition to this recipe, as it’s got the extra coconut flavour!
+Cha’s Organics makes a nice one that’s fair trade and organic.

 If you’re like me, this vegan coconut granola recipe will become a new favourite!
 I know I specified that it’ll stay fresh for about a month, but good luck having it around that long! 😉